Vincent-Chan/Spam-email-filtering/README.md

 # Spam-email-filtering
-This is a project to demonstarte how to implement spam filtering using logistic rggression.
+This is a project to demonstarte how to implement spam filtering using logistic regression.
 This project is implemented using scikit-learn in Python.

 # How to use?
 1. Put the Jupyter Notebook and the email dataset (the csv file) in the same folder.